How comfortable should I be using technology?

 How many online courses can I take at one time?

 Students in 8-week online classes can take up to two online courses at a time.
+Students in 16-week online classes can take up to five online courses at a time.
 Students in the Master of Arts in Teaching program have a set schedule.

 Am I ready to take an online course?